How to Make Oven Roasted Beets

 - Cut your beets into quarters and roast them in smaller pieces.
 The smaller pieces will cook much more quickly BUT be sure to peel your beets prior to cutting since it may be more difficult to remove the skins.

 - Par cooking your beets in the microwave can shave off a significant amount of time.
 Simply place your beets on a microwave safe plate and prick with a fork a few times.
 Cook on high for 5-7 minutes then transfer to a baking sheet, coat with olive oil and salt.
 Bake the beets in a 425 degree oven for 10-15 minutes until fork tender.

 Do you really need to peel beets?

 The short answer…..no.
 You don’t have to peel your beets, in fact, you can eat the skins and they’re fiber packed.
-BUT be warned the skin of a beet does taste a bit bitter and nasty so just be aware that it’s not the most pleasant tasting thing you’ll ever put in your mouth.
+BUT be warned the skin of a beet does taste a bit bitter so just be aware that it’s not the most pleasant tasting thing you’ll ever put in your mouth.